cernealuca/TM_python/docs/readme.txt

  changes in the commercial registry, including financial statements of companies, which sometimes lists revenues, particularly for public companies and larger enterprises.

+ 24.04.2024

+ inpi.fr on search company field at advanced search business should be active

+ 30.04.2024
+ inpi.fr we can find here the social capital also!!! societe.com paid to win not so big interest for us.